When we talk about color in video, we divide the work into two major priorities, one technical, the other aesthetic:

 This is the genesis of everyone’s favorite CIE 1931 Chromaticity Chart.
 It’s basically a map of human color and gives us a way to quantify the perception of color with something objective.
 Any given color a human can see can be plotted to a specific point on this diagram.

-The term ‘gamut’, covered earlier, is simply the range of colors that falls into what’s produceable from the three primary colors.
+The term ‘gamut’ is simply the range of colors that falls into what’s produceable from the three primary colors.
+There is no combination of real-world-sourced primary colors (e.g. paint or light) that can produce a gamut as large as that perceivable by the human visual system.
 There’s no tech capable of showing the extents of the CIE chromaticity chart so it’s much more efficient to work with smaller gamuts we call “color spaces”.
 Those three primaries are mapped to a specific location based on the color space you’re working with.
 Generally speaking, it doesn’t matter what color space you’re working in as long as every device in your digital chain is consistently using the same space.
 We’ll term those three values “tristimulus” primaries and discuss the “device independent” CIE XYZ gamut when we cover calibration.

 The farther out the primaries get from white, the more code values we need to properly span that distance.
 This is where bit depth comes into play.
 Remember that your bit depth determines the number of available values/colors you have to work with.